Advanced Idea Mechanics: Equipment and technology

 The greatest of A.I.M.'s major implements of deadly potential is the Cosmic Cube, a device capable of altering reality.
 However, A.I.M. does not realize that the cube is merely a containment device, in which the real power is an entity accidentally drawn into their dimension.
 The Cosmic Cube eventually evolves into Kubik.

 Their second achievement is the Super-Adaptoid, an android capable of mimicking the appearance and superpowers of other beings, which is made possible by incorporating a sliver of the Cosmic Cube into its form.
 When Kubik recovers the sliver after defeating the Adaptoid, the android is rendered inanimate.

 A.I.M.'s third major achievement is the creation of MODOK (Mental Organism Designed Only for Killing), an artificially mutated human with an enormous head accompanied by a massive computational brain and psionic abilities.
 MODOK is originally an A.I.M. scientist named George Tarleton, who is selected by A.I.M.'s leader at the time, the Scientist Supreme, to be the subject of the bionic and genetic experiments that turn him into MODOK.
 After his transformation, MODOK kills the Scientist Supreme and takes control of A.I.M., later taking advantage of the chaos within Hydra following Hydra Island's destruction and the deaths of Baron Strucker and most of Hydra's leading members to sever all of A.I.M.'s ties with Hydra.
 A.I.M. has remained independent ever since.

 A.I.M. has made developments in fields such as advanced weaponry (plasma blasters, cryo-cannons, anti-charge bazookas, paralyzer rays, q-bombs, sonatrons), robots (synthoids, Adaptoids, robot duplicates, giant robots, etc.), cyborgs, artificial lifeforms, biological viruses (Omega Bacillus, Virus X), radio wave-transmitted "broadcast power," and mind control, cloaking, and teleportation technology.
 Its agents use a variety of submarines, hovercraft, jets, ships, and other vehicles.
-A.I.M. has also attempted to recreate versions of MODOK, including transforming Dr. Katherine Waynesboro into Ms. MODOK and creating SODAM (later revamped as MODAM).
-Since A.I.M's establishment as an exotic arms dealer, members have access to whatever exotic weaponry available in its warehouses.
+A.I.M. has also attempted to recreate versions of MODOK, including transforming Katherine Waynesboro into Ms. MODOK and creating SODAM.

 A.I.M.'s leaders traditionally wear yellow three-piece business suits.
 Technical supervisors wear yellow jumpsuits, skull-caps, and goggles.
 The organization is known for the "beekeeper"-like outfits of its underlings since their first appearance.